dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 ```

 This feels great.
-Ok let's just ride this wave and solve the second issue as well.
+OK, let's just ride this wave and solve the second issue as well.
 We can see our `Board` struct needs the `Debug` trait.
 But because we are at the top of our game and feel great, we notice that part of the `Board` struct is the `Tile` enum
 and if we were to just give the `Board` the debug trait we're guessing the compiler will let us gently know that the
 enum, being part of the thing we're trying to display with the `Debug` trait, will also need this trait.
-So we boldy just add the trait to both elements:
+So we boldly just add the trait to both elements:

 ```rust {data-file="main.rs", data-fold="['13-24']", hl_lines=[1, 9]}
 #[derive(Copy, Clone, Debug)]